yaqwsx/bcthesis/preliminaries.md

 these theories is called *Satisfiability Modulo Theories* (\smt)
 \cite{Biere2009}.
 There are many solvers for various theories: e.g. Z3
 \cite{ZZZ}, CVC4 \cite{CVC4} or OpenSMT \cite{opensmt}.
 Much effort has been put
-into standardisation of input to these solvers.
+into standardization of input to these solvers.
 This effort resulted in the SMTLib format \cite{BarFT-SMTLIB} which specifies input language and theories.
 In our work, we are mainly interested in \smt for quantified and quantifier-free version of the FixedSizeBitVectors theory.